 “I saw a child fall down.
 Under a shower of bullets, I rushed forward and went for the picture.
 It had been a peaceful march; the children were told to disperse, they started singing Nkosi Sikelele.
 The police were ordered to shoot.” – the statement of Sam Nzima, talking about the events that took place on June 16, 1976, in Soweto.

-The memorial and museum are a national heritage site, named after Hector Pieterson; a young boy killed during a march through Soweto when students were protesting against Apartheid.
-You walk along with a series of photos taken on June 16, 1976, so you’ll get to learn more about the facts, but I must say, the experience is affecting.
+The memorial and museum are a national heritage site, named after Hector Pieterson; a young boy killed during a march through Soweto when students protested against Apartheid.
+You’ll walk along a series of photos taken on June 16, 1976, so you’ll get to learn more about the facts, but I must say, the experience is affecting.

 Vilakazi Street in Soweto